SensorsINI/v2e/README.md

   --shot_noise_rate_hz SHOT_NOISE_RATE_HZ
-                        Temporal noise rate of ON+OFF events in darkest parts of scene; reduced in brightest parts. (default: 0.001) --show_dvs_model_state SHOW_DVS_MODEL_STATE
+                        Temporal noise rate of ON+OFF events in darkest parts of scene; reduced in brightest parts. (default: 0.001) --dvs_emulator_seed DVS_EMULATOR_SEED
+                        Set to a integer >0 to use a fixed random seed.default is 0 which means the random seed is not fixed.
+                        (default: 0)
+  --show_dvs_model_state SHOW_DVS_MODEL_STATE
                         one of new_frame baseLogFrame lpLogFrame0 lpLogFrame1
                         diff_frame (without quotes) (default: None)